WallarooLabs/wally/book/python/writing-your-own-partitioned-stateful-application.md

 Finally, the application setup is a little different now that we use partitioning.
 A partition is an intrinsic part of a pipeline's definition, as it changes how Wallaroo connects elements behind the scenes, so we have to distinguish partitioned state from non-partitioned state.
 This is done with `to_state_partition` and `to_state_partition_u64` respectively (compared with `to_stateful` in the non-partitioned case, as in the previous section).

-As with `to_stateful`, `to_state_partition` takes a Computation, a StateBuilder, and a state name.
+As with `to_stateful`, `to_state_partition` takes a StateComputation, a StateBuilder, and a state name.
 In addition, it takes a partition function and a partition keys list:

 ```python
 ab.to_state_partition(AddVotes(), LetterStateBuilder(), "letter state",